sergiopaglialunga/Cloud-computing-with-AWS/multi_AZ_deployments.md

 eng110-sergio-ig

-3) attached gateway to VPC
+3) attach gateway to VPC

 we need to provide the VPC address to the gateway